pokle/undertow-hello-world-server/README.md

 undertow-hello-world-server
 ===========================

-The smallest undertow server you can write
+The smallest http://undertow.io server you can write.
+The example on their front page is borked, so here's a project you can download and run with:

+    gradle run